19h/caution.js/doc/api.md

 Loads a module.  `validation` is validation criteria (anything suitable for `caution.addSafe()`), and defaults to `caution.isSafe()` if omitted.

-### `caution.loadShim(moduleName, ?versions, ?returnValue, ?dependencies)`

-For modules that don't support AMD syntax, this wraps them in a `define()` call.

-The optional `returnValue` argument specifies JavaScript code to return at the end (considered to be the result of loading the module).
-This defaults to the value of `moduleName`.

 ### `caution.get(url, validation, function (error, text, hash) {...})`

 This is a basic text-only method to fetch resources.
 If the fetched version is safe, then the content is returned (without error) - otherwise, a truthy value is returned as the error.